lulav/LRS_Documentation/docs_tutorials/mass_spring_damper/mass_spring_damper.md

 * Settling time is `2.0` [sec].
 * Settling to `10%` of the steady-state value.

-## Running the scenario using CITROS
+## Running the Scenario using CITROS
 ```bash
 citros run -n "default" -m "default simulation"
 ```